mackilinen/keyboard-walker/README.md

 ### To-Do

-- Show the generated sequences first
 - Read word list from a file
 - Possibility to use a range for the sequence length (min length & max length)
 - Read keyboard layout from file
 - Run the strategy in different orders¹
-- Windows binary²

 ¹ It currently starts on the top left corner in a left to right & top to bottom order.

-² This is currently configured for travis but it's not working as it's early release functionality.

 ## Keyboard layout resources